christopherAlberts/Hermes/README.md

 End of Config
 ```

 With the config file, you'll also need to create a chat history file called "HermesChatHistory.txt".
-This file should also be refirinced in the config file.
+This file should also be referenced in the config file.

 ### I'm Alive! ###

-Once you are confident that you have edited the config file correctly and compiled the excange folder heirachy accordingly, then you can run the executable and send the wake-up command:
+Once you are confident that you have edited the config file correctly and compiled the Exchange folder hierarchy accordingly, then you can run the executable and send the wake-up command:

 Either of the following will do: